St Peter's 13-18

 The History course allows us to study from a range of different countries and periods and will, therefore, offer a wider perspective on the nature of history than suggested by studying a single period alone.
 It is the breadth of the course which is the real strength of what we offer and best prepares our pupils for further study at university in history or other fields.

 The course has three components to it.
-The first is a Breadth Study focusing on Tudor England 1485-1603.
+The first is a Breadth Study focusing on The British Empire c.1857-1967.
 This is wide-ranging course encompassing political, social, cultural and economic history.
 The second component is the Depth Study in which we intend to focus on modern America, 1945 – c.1980.
 The first part of the course focusses on domestic issues (such as the Civil Rights movement) and the second half focusses on foreign policy (the Cold War, Korea, Cuba, Vietnam etc.) The final component is an independent study which can be on a topic entirely of the pupil’s own choosing.

 - Component 1 - 2hr 30m written